shubhodeepMitra/shubhodeepMitra/README.md

 - 👋 Hi, I’m @shubhodeepMitra
 - 👀 I’m interested in Distributed Systems, Database Systems, XR, and Mobile Applications.
-- 🌱 I’m currently a visiting scholar at EMITLab, ASU under Prof. Candan, working on DataStorm Project.
+- 🌱 I’m currently a RA at EMITLab, ASU under Prof. Candan, working on DataStorm Project.
 - 💞️ I’m open to collaborate on any intersting idea.
 - 📫 Reach me out at smitra27 AT asu DOT edu